Shanghai Knights: Plot

-At a brothel, Roy overhears Wang try to convince Lin that Roy is an unsuitable husband, even telling her of his gigolo history and suspected infertility.
-Wang soothes Roy's feelings of betrayal by treating him to a pillow fight with the brothel staff.
-Wang, Roy, and Lin are found and captured by Rathbone, who reveals his plan: In exchange for the seal, Wu Chow will kill the British royal family and frame Lin.
-As tenth in line for the throne, Rathbone will then become king.
-Awaiting death, Roy confesses he spent most of the fortune publishing novels such as Roy O'Bannon Vs. The Mummy, in which he portrayed himself as a hero and Wang as a cowardly sidekick.
-The two are reconciled and Wang says he will not stand between him and Lin.
-He frees himself and saves Roy.
+At a brothel, Roy is devastated when he overhears Wang try to convince Lin that Roy is an unsuitable husband.
+Wang, Roy, and Lin are found and captured by Rathbone, who reveals his plan: In exchange for the seal, Wu Chow will kill the British royal family with a prototype machine gun and frame Lin.
+Rathbone, tenth in line for the throne, will become king.
+Roy and Wang reconcile and manage to escape.

-Wong and Roy consult Artie about Charlie's location.
-Artie deduces from a hat he dropped that Charlie is at Madame Tussauds.
-They save him from the Boxers but lose the seal after the three are forced to hand it over to the Boxers, in exchange for Charlie's life.
-The three are then captured by police.
-Charlie rescues them and reveals his full name is Charlie Chaplin.
-They save the royal family from being assassinated by Wu Chow, whom Lin kills with a rocket.
+Wang and Roy consult Artie about Charlie's location.
+Artie deduces that Charlie is at Madame Tussauds.
+They save him from the Boxers, but are forced to hand over the seal in exchange for Charlie's life.
+Roy and Wang are arrested, but Charlie rescues them and reveals that his full name is Charlie Chaplin.
+Roy and Wang free Lin and stop the assassination, killing Wu Chow with fireworks.
 The three pursue Rathbone to the top of Big Ben.
-Roy is thrown off but hangs onto the clock face, while Wang is hopelessly outmatched at swordplay by Rathbone, who repeatedly spares his life so as to prolong their duel.
-Wang gives up on trying to outright defeat Rathbone, instead severing the support ropes for their platform.
-Roy catches Wang as Rathbone falls to his death.
-Both soon jump after grabbing a portion of the Union Jack landing safely inside the Queen's coach.
+Wang is able to throw Rathbone through the face of the clock, killing him.

-Roy, Wang, and Artie are knighted.
-Artie decides to write stories, and asks Roy for use of the "Sherlock Holmes" name.
+Roy, Wang, and Artie are knighted for saving the royal family.
+Artie decides to become a writer and creates the character Sherlock Holmes based on the disguise Roy wore at the gala.
 Wang opens the box his father sent him to find a message reminding him of the importance of family.
 Roy proposes that he and Wang go to Hollywood to join the new motion picture industry.
-Charlie stows away as they drive off.
+Charlie stows away in their carriage as they drive off.